twodevsandadog/twodevsandadog.github.io/_posts/2022-04-20-unmap-me-project.markdown

 As a conseqence these platforms are great for seeing where a location is and how 'good' a random demographic consider the location (0-5 star reviews).
 What they are not good at is providing useful information specific to the type of location that it is.

-There are some applications for more niche location finding - HappyCow.net being a good example.
+There are some applications for more niche location finding - [HappyCow](HappyCow.net) being a good example.
 HappyCow.net provides locations and details only for restaurants with vegan and vegetarian options.
-There are also small examples such as the 'Store Locator' features on company websites (https://www.lowes.com/store/).
+There are also small examples such as the 'Store Locator' features on company websites; [Lowes Store Finder](https://www.lowes.com/store/).

 ## Problem Summary